Pressure Treated Lumber Weight • Complete Reference Chart

 - Related Pages

-- Useful Links for Information About Pressure-Treated Lumber
+- More Resources for Information on Pressure-Treated Wood

 But the weight that people really notice when it comes to treated lumber is the water weight that the wood picks up while being treated.